 Like mood, physical pain and sleep have a complex, dynamic relationship as well.
 While pain interferes with sleep, sleeping poorly increases exposure to pain.
 Several types of research have shown that listening to music before and after surgeries reduce and pain and anxiety, which ultimately helps them to focus less on the pain and sleep better.
 It is reported that patients who listened to music were less reliant on pain medications.
 Listening to music can help patients with both acute and chronic pain sleep better.

 Boosts sleep quantity and quality

 Music is an effective treatment for both short-term and chronic sleep disorders.
 It turns out that bedtime listening can even help people with sleep disorders by boosting sleep quality and quantity.
 However, the benefits won’t be experienced overnight – it can take as many as three to four weeks to see improvement, but listening to music does pay off.
-The therapeutic effects of music on sleep gets stronger with time, which means that the more consistently you listen to music to sleep, the more effective the practise will become.
+The therapeutic effects of music on sleep get stronger with time, which means that the more consistently you listen to music to sleep, the more effective the practice will become.

 Helps relieve symptoms of mental illnesses